 - 1. A Qualifying Exam Committee will be formed when the student announces his, her or their intent to take the Exam.
 The Committee will consist of 3 members, all of whom are regular (tenured or tenure track) faculty in the ECE Department.
 The Area Chair in the student's emphasis area will be responsible for forming the Exam Committee. - 2.
 The Exam Committee will compile a list of at least three significant publications in the emphasis area, one of which will be the basis of the Exam.
 The Exam Committee may consult any faculty in the student's concentration when selecting the papers. - 3.
 The student will pick one publication from this list. - 4.
 After reading the paper, and any necessary background, the student will give a 30-minute oral presentation to the Committee, with a concise description of the background, methods, and results of the selected paper.
 In addition, the student must present the results of his/her critical analysis of the paper and hypothesis about future directions.
 A question and answer period will follow the presentation. - 5.
-Additionally, the student must prepare a short (no more than three pages) research proposal describing his or her plan for extending or continuing the research described in the publication. - 6.
+Additionally, the student must prepare a short (< three pages) research proposal describing his or her plan for extending or continuing the research described in the publication. - 6.
 In the event that the student does not pass the Exam, he or she will have one additional chance to retake it and pass.
-In the event of a second failure, the student will not be allowed to continue in the ECE Ph.D.
-Program (EE or CompE).
+In the event of a second failure, the student will generally not be allowed to continue in the ECE Ph.D.
+Program (EE or CompE) unless a petition for a third attempt is approved (see "Exam Outcomes and Recommendations" section below).